Skip to content

 How an Income Rider Works

-An income rider works by separating “income math” from “cash value math.”
-When you buy an annuity with an income rider, the contract usually tracks at least two values.
-The first is your account value (sometimes called accumulation value), which is the value tied to the annuity’s growth mechanics and reduced by rider fees and withdrawals.
-The second is the rider’s income base (or benefit base), which is an internal calculation value used to determine how much guaranteed income you can take later.
+An income rider works by separating the “income math” from the “cash value math” — creating two parallel tracking systems within the same annuity contract that operate by different rules and serve different purposes.
+When you purchase an annuity with an income rider, the contract tracks at least two distinct values simultaneously.
+The first is your account value — sometimes called the accumulation value — which is the real monetary value of the annuity, affected by credited interest, rider fees deducted annually, and any withdrawals you take.
+The second is the rider’s income base — an internal calculation value used exclusively to determine how much guaranteed income you can withdraw when you activate the rider.

-In practical terms, an income rider is designed to do two things well.
-First, it creates a predictable growth schedule for the income base so you can see how income could increase if you wait.
-Second, it locks in a lifetime withdrawal percentage at the time you start income, so that your payment is defined by contract terms rather than market returns.
+In practical retirement planning terms, an income rider is designed to accomplish two things reliably.
+First, it creates a predictable, documented growth schedule for the income base so you can see exactly how your guaranteed income could increase if you wait to activate withdrawals — allowing deliberate deferral planning rather than guessing.
+Second, it locks in a lifetime withdrawal percentage at the moment you start income, defined by the contract’s payout factor schedule, so your guaranteed payment amount is determined by contractual terms rather than by market conditions at the time you need income.

 The Core Building Blocks of an Income Rider